Andrei Grechko: Minister of Defense

-Death
+Personal life and death

+Grechko was married to Claudia Vladimirovna Grechko (1907–1990), with whom he had a daughter Tatyana Andreevna (1927–2002).
+Tatyana was married to Soviet and Russian diplomat Yuriy Kirichenko (1936–2017), the son of First Secretary of the Communist Party of Ukraine Aleksey Kirichenko.
+According to the memoirs of his contemporaries, Grechko was an enthusiastic fan of the sports club CSKA Moscow.
+Due to his efforts, the club received not only a new stadium, but also an arena, a base in Arkhangelsk and a host of other sports facilities.

 Grechko died on 26 April 1976, at the age of 72.
 According to The New York Times, Grechko's medical report which was published by the Soviet press agency TASS stated that he had suffered for a long time from atherosclerosis and coronary insufficiency.
 He was honoured with a state funeral and cremated on 30 April.
 The urn containing his ashes is buried by the Kremlin Wall Necropolis.

-Personal life

-Grechko was married to Claudia Vladimirovna Grehcko (1907-1990), with whom he had a daughter Tatyana Andreevna (1927-2002).
-Tatyana was married to Soviet and Russian diplomat Yuriy Kirichenko (1936-2017), the son of First Secretary of the Communist Party of Ukraine Aleksey Kirichenko.

-According to the memoirs of his contemporaries, Grechko was an enthusiastic fan of the sports club CSKA Moscow.
-Due to his efforts, the club received not only a new stadium, but also an arena, a base in Arkhangelsk and a host of other sports facilities.